theo-armour/agenda/1-notes.md

 How can you love it if you don't know it?
 415 987 8034
-The thbest way to go to sleep is to have a clear conscience&nbsp;
+The best way to go to sleep is to have a clear conscience&nbsp;

 Nob Hill gazette